Collectively Enhanced Interactions in Solid-state Spin Qubits

 An architecture featuring even better gate fidelities can be realized using a collective encoding scheme for the qubits (see Fig.~\ref{fig:arch}b).
 There, the logical $\ket{0}$ state corresponds to all nuclear spins being polarized, while the logical $\ket{1}$ state is a collective nuclear spin $\ket{W}$ state.
 This state can be prepared by applying a microwave pulse to map the electronic $\ket{W}$ state onto a nuclear spin $\ket{W}$ state \cite{Lukin2001}.
 The timescale for such a single qubit operation is limited to approximately $100\,\mathrm{kHz}$ by the hyperfine splitting of the NV centers in the $m_s=1$ state ($A_{\parallel} \approx -2.14\,\mathrm{MHz}$ for $^{14}\mathrm{N}$) \cite{Felton2009}.
+Operation at cryogenic temperatures allows for resonant read-out of the $\ket{W}$ state via the zero phonon line without significant background fluorescence \cite{Robledo2011}.
 In this collective qubit architecture, two-qubit gates between ensembles are enhanced by a factor of $N$ instead of $\sqrt{N}$, thus leading to a {\sc SWAP} time of $t_\pi = 70\,\mathrm{\mu s}$.
-Thus, we find that a gate error of $\varepsilon = 10^{-2}$ requires a dephasing time of $T_2^\mathrm{eff} = 700\,\mathrm{\mu s}$, while for $\varepsilon = 10^{-4}$, a coherence time of $T_2^\mathrm{eff} = 3\,\mathrm{ms}$ is needed \cite{Balasubramanian2009,Maurer2012}.
+Thus, we find that a gate error of $\varepsilon = 10^{-2}$ requires a coherence time of $T_2^\mathrm{eff} = 700\,\mathrm{\mu s}$, while for $\varepsilon = 10^{-4}$, a coherence time of $T_2^\mathrm{eff} = 3\,\mathrm{ms}$ is needed \cite{Balasubramanian2009,Maurer2012,Ryan2010,Naydenov2011}.

 In summary, we have shown that collectively enhanced interactions can be realized between an NV qubit and a mesoscopic NV ensemble.
 Our proposed approach relies upon a transverse magnetic field to inhibit the localization of symmetric $W$-eigenstate.
 Our work enables the realization of collectively enhanced quantum gates with high fidelity and provides an important step towards the realization of scalable quantum information architectures involving solid-state electronic spins.